Can You Really Go to Jail for Not Paying or Filing Taxes?

 - The IRS uses data matching systems and random audits to find non-filers and unreported income.

-Can You Go to Jail for Not Paying Taxes?
+How Long Can You Go to Jail for Unpaid Taxes?

 The IRS only has six years from the last affirmative act to bring criminal charges against you.
 However, the agency has an unlimited amount of time to bring civil fraud penalties against you.

-Penalties for Tax Crimes
+Types of Tax Crimes

 The most common tax crimes are fraud and evasion.
-Evasion is when you willfully avoid filing or paying taxes, and fraud is when you deliberately lie or deceive the IRS.
-There are several different types of tax fraud including:
+Fraud is when you deliberately lie or deceive the IRS.
+Evasion is a type of tax fraud, specifically devoted to evading the payment or assessment of taxes.

 - Failure to collect or pay tax.